MHeMoTexHuK/Autoupdate-lib/README.md

 Note that the library checks the latest commit, ***but downloads the latest release***.
 If there's a mismatch between these two, the user may receive phantom update notifications!
-TODO: upload the artifact to maven or smth?

 # About the control tokens
 The control tokens can be placed in any order in any place of the metadata file.